dojo/docs/dojox/grid/EnhancedGrid.rst

 Introduction
 ============

-EnhancedGrid (dojox.grid.EnhancedGrid) provides a rich set of features that enhance the capabilities of base DataGrid:
+EnhancedGrid (dojox.grid.EnhancedGrid) provides a rich set of features that enhance the capabilities of base DataGrid.
+All these features are implemented as separate plugins which can be loaded on demand, and the required features must be first declared before they can be used.

+Following below is the full list of EnahancedGrid plugins:

-  * 'Nested Sorting'_ - Multiple column sorting
+  * 'Nested Sorting' - Multiple column sorting
-  * 'Indirect Selection'_ - Selecting rows with radio buttons or check boxes
+  * 'Indirect Selection' - Selecting rows with radio buttons or check boxes
-  * 'Declarative context menus'_ - Context menus for header, row, cell and selected regions
+  * 'Declarative context menus' - Context menus for header, row, cell and selected regions
   * `Filter <dojox/grid/EnhancedGrid/plugins/Filter>`_ - Support for defining rules to filter grid content in various data types.
-  * `Exporter <dojox/grid/EnhancedGrid/plugins/Exporter>`_ - Support for exporting grid content to various formats.
+  * `Exporter <dojox/grid/EnhancedGrid/plugins/Exporter>`_ - Exporting grid content to various formats.
-  * `Printer <dojox/grid/EnhancedGrid/plugins/Printer>`_ - Provide convenient ways to printing grid.
+  * `Printer <dojox/grid/EnhancedGrid/plugins/Printer>`_ - Providing convenient ways to printing grid.
   * `Selector <dojox/grid/EnhancedGrid/plugins/Selector>`_ - Unified extended selection support for rows, columns and cells.
   * `DnD <dojox/grid/EnhancedGrid/plugins/DnD>`_ - Drag-and-drop support for rows/columns/cells, both within grid and out of grid.
   * `Pagination <dojox/grid/EnhancedGrid/plugins/Pagination>`_ - A different approach to work with huge data set besides the default virtual scrolling way
-  * `CellMerge <dojox/grid/EnhancedGrid/plugins/CellMerge>`_ - Support for merging adjacent cells within a row.
+  * `CellMerge <dojox/grid/EnhancedGrid/plugins/CellMerge>`_ - Merging adjacent cells within a row.
   * `Cookie <dojox/grid/EnhancedGrid/plugins/Cookie>`_ - Persistence of grid preferences, like column width, column order and sorting order.
   * `Search <dojox/grid/EnhancedGrid/plugins/Search>`_ - Support for searching the grid by regular expressions as well as wildcard pattern.

-EnhancedGrid features are implemented as plugins which can be loaded on demand.
-As a result, the required features must first declared before they can be used.

 .. code-example::
   :toolbar: themes, versions, dir